GSK's Binding Corporate Rules

 (i) to access your personal information;

-(iii) to restrict or stop processing of your personal information;
+(iv) to restrict or object to processing of your personal information;

 We also comply with applicable laws in those countries that provide you with other rights in respect of your personal information.
-We may restrict your right to access your personal information in order to protect others (e.g. another individual’s right of privacy).
+We may restrict your right to access your personal information in order to protect others (e.g. another individual’s right of privacy) or to meet our legal obligations.

 Automated decision-making: We make limited use of automated decision making procedures when processing personal information.
 We will only use automated decision making if: